This page provides information on the Light Cache rollout in the Render Settings.

 You can notice that the number of samples again does not depend on the image resolution, but it does depend on the scene size.

-Also notice how the samples near the camera appear larger because of the perspective - in difference from the Screen scale mode which compensates for this effect and tries to make the samples with more or less equal size on the image.
+Also notice how the samples near the camera appear larger because of the perspective - in comparison to the Screen scale mode, which compensates for this effect and tries to make the samples with more or less equal size on the image.